potsawee/hierarchical_ensemble_summ/README.md

-# hierarchical_ensemble_summ
-Hierarchical Ensemble of Summarization Models
+# Hierarchical Ensemble of Summarization Models
+This repository contains the code for "CUED at ProbSum 2023: Hierarchical Ensemble of Summarization Models" (to be appear at BioNLP Workshop @ ACL 2023).

+The repository includes:
+- Token-Level Ensemble (T5 Model)
+- MBR Decoding